nathanielshak/advancedprogramming/Lesson9/README.md

     sum_to_10(10) = 10

-If we looked at this, we could see a pattern emerging where:
+We can see a pattern emerging where:

     sum_to_10(5) = 5 + sum_to_10(6)